-Peta started yoga in 1980 and practiced it steadily for many years.
-Work and family responsibilities led to a 15 year break from the mid 1990s, but when Peta came back to the mat in 2010 she felt she had ‘come home’.
-She obtained her Iyengar teacher certification in 2014 and has been teaching at the Yoga Centre ever since.
+Peta discovered Iyengar yoga in 1981 and practiced it steadily for many years.
+Work and family responsibilities led to a long break from the mid-1990s, but when Peta came back to the mat in 2010, she felt she had come home.
+She did her teacher training with Alan Goode and Caroline Coggins, obtained her teacher certification in 2014, and has been teaching at the Yoga Centre ever since.

 Helen recently relocated to Northern NSW but continues to be affiliated with The Yoga Centre.